telerik/blazor-docs/components/treelist/drag-drop.md

     * `Below`
     * `Over`

 * `DestinationTreeList` - the reference of the TreeList in which the row is dropped.
-This is applicable when you drag and drop rows between different instances of the component.
+This is applicable when you drag and drop rows between different TreeLists.

 ## TreeListRowDraggableSettings

-The `TreeListRowDraggableSettings` is a child tag under the `<TreeListSettings>`.
+The `TreeListRowDraggableSettings` is a child tag under the `<TreeListSettings>`, which is a child tag of the `<TelerikTreeList>`.
 It exposes the following parameters:

 * `DragClueField` - `string` - defines which field will be used to render the drag clue text.
-By default, this parameter will take the value of the first bound column.
+By default, this parameter will take the value of the first bound column of the first dragged row.

+You can find examples of its usage below.

 ## Examples

+This section contains the following examples:

 * [Drag and Drop a Row in the same TreeList](#drag-and-drop-a-row-in-the-same-treelist)
 * [Drag and Drop a Row between TreeLists](#drag-and-drop-a-row-between-treelists)